Huntthee/TheDesertWhale/README.md

 **Built and Maintained by Mike Allison &copy; 2021**

+## The DesertWhale
+Streamer, Artist and all-round wholesome person.
+This website is to help boost both visibility and engagement with persons seeking commisioned artwork from DesertWhale.

 ## Here shall be all things needed by DesertWhale!

 A simple roadmap of features to come.